 This bath bomb smells so divine!
 Toasted coconut with lime!
 And, the coconut milk gives it extra, extra, extra, foaming ability.
 You can tweak the lime essential oil and the witch hazel depending on whether you’d like a stronger lime scent – just keep the total to 2 ounces.
 I found ½ ounce of lime essential oil just enough to allow the coconut scent to come through, too.
 You get the coconut scent from the flour and milk.
+Lime in the coconut bath bomb recipe will be one of your favorites!

 A LITTLE ABOUT THE INGREDIENTS